Irresistible Tips from Professionals in Travel Photography

 St. Paul’s Cathedral in Macau is a World Heritage site that is always crowded with visitors, so I went up a low hill nearby to look for a better shooting location.
 The cinematic look was achieved through the composition and shooting angle.

 Key technique: To create depth, shoot from the side

 I captured the architecture from the side, which adds depth to the image.
 This also prevented the cathedral from appearing blown out due to the backlight from the sun.

 I didn't want the area occupied by the trees and the leaves in the foreground to be too large.
 Shooting from the side helped to keep the balance.

 A lens focal length that strikes a good balance between the foreground and the main subject

-An f-number that reproduces the textures of the foreground objects
+A narrow aperture reproduces the textures of the foreground objects

 Born in 1972 in Kanagawa Prefecture and graduated from Sophia University and Tokyo College of Photography.
-Goto published a photo collection work titled “Land Escapes,” and is also actively engaged in works such as “Water Silence,” an installation that merges photographs with videos.
+Goto published a photo collection work titled "LAND ESCAPES" and is also actively engaged in works such as “water silence” an installation that merges photographs with videos.

 A monthly magazine that believes that enjoyment of photography will increase the more one learns about camera functions.
 It delivers news on the latest cameras and features and regularly introduces various photography techniques.